Sn0wF1re/cs-messaging-web-app/README.md

    ```bash
    npm serve
    ```
+## Additional Features
+I implemented distribution of messages to agents using the round-robin approach when a client sends a message.

 ## API Endpoints
 The backend provides the following API endpoints for managing customer-agent communication:
 ### Message routes
-- `POST api/messages`: Send a message from a customer.
+- `POST api/messages`: Send a message from a customer and assign to an agent.
 - `GET api/messages`: Retrieve messages.
 - `DELETE api/messages/:messageId`: Delete specific message by its id.